Privacy Policy

 Organizers act as independent Controllers for event-level data they receive.

-We may request additional information to verify identity before fulfilling a request.
+We may ask for additional information to confirm your identity before processing your request.

 We respond within legally required timeframes (generally up to 30 days, subject to lawful extensions where permitted).